Fluffy Silver Dollar Buttermilk Pancakes with Blueberries

 Recipe Tips and Notes

 • Avoid over-mixing your batter.
-As soon as the liquid is introduced to flour, gluten is formed and over-mixing allows the gluten to expand causing chewy pancakes.
+As soon as liquid is introduced to the flour, gluten forms, and over-mixing allows the gluten to expand, causing chewy pancakes.

 • Wait to add the blueberries.
-Stirring (or folding) the berries into the batter may seem like the best way to combine them with the batter, but even if you are careful berries can burst and discolor the batter.
+Stirring (or folding) the berries into the batter may seem like the best way to incorporate them, but even if you are careful, berries can burst and discolor the batter.
 Adding them to the pancakes on the griddle also guarantees an equal number of berries per pancake.

 • Use a thin spatula.
-We like to use a metal fish spatula since it is long enough to get all the way under the pancake and has a thin, almost-sharp edge, so it slides under the pancakes without messing them up.
+We like to use a metal fish spatula since it is long enough to get under the pancake and has a thin, almost sharp edge, so it slides under the pancakes without messing them up.

 • The first one or two pancakes are a test batch.
 The first couple of pancakes will help you determine if your heat is correct and if you have any cold or hot spots on your pan.

-• Use a cast iron pan if you have one.
-Cast iron heats evenly and browns the pancakes without having to use an excess of butter or oil.
+• Use a cast-iron pan if you have one.
+Cast iron heats evenly and browns the pancakes without using excessive butter or oil.

 pancakes being cooked on a pan